-This is probably just a typical public relations battle between an attorney who needs to win, and a corporation who is supported by multiple large publications in peer-reviewed journals.
+This is probably just a typical public relations battle between an attorney who needs to win and a corporation that is supported by multiple large publications in peer-reviewed journals.
 The story will be updated as necessary.

 Update 2 (31 January 2016)

 The court ordered that discovery, the process of gathering evidence, must be completed by 1 March 2017, over a year from now.
 The court also ordered that expert discovery needs to be completed by 31 October 2017.

 Even further into the future, other motions must be filed by 20 December 2017.
 A motion for class action certification must be filed by 1 March 2018, two years from now.
 And finally, the defendant, Merck, must file it’s opposition to class certification by 5 April 2018.

 And this is just to file motions, it’s not even the start of a trial.
 If these accusations have any merit whatsoever, we are many years from ever getting any type of decision.
 Any claims that these accusations are true are wrong.

 Update 3 (25 March 2018)

 The last movement in the case was on December 22, 2017.
 The magistrate issued an order, based on the parties’ joint stipulation – joint request – stating that: “…ALL EXPERT DISCOVERY SHALL BE COMPLETED BY 9/7/2018.
 ALL DISPOSITIVE MOTIONS SHALL BE FILED AND SERVED ON 10/29/2018.
 PLAINTIFFS SHALL FILE AND SERVE THEIR MOTION FOR CLASS CERTIFICATION BY 2/15/2019…” We are therefore still waiting for the completion of expert discovery.

 Typical of these types of cases not much has happened in the past 12 months, except for numerous filings.
 Here’s what has happened over the past year or so:

 We will update this article if anything important happens.